Direct discovery of the inner exoplanet in the HD206893 system. Evidence for deuterium burning in a planetary-mass companion: Introduction

 Evidence has been emerging for an additional, inner companion in the system.
-Using precise radial velocity (RV) monitoring with the \textit{HARPS} spectrograph over 1.6\,yr, \citet{glb19} revealed a significant RV drift that could not be solely due to HD\,206893\,B, and hypothesize the presence of a $\sim$15\,\MJ companion.
-Similarly, \citet{kls21} showed that the anomaly in the \textit{Gaia} EDR3 proper motion cannot be explained by the B companion alone, and constrain the parameter space spanned by the mass and on-sky position of an additional, hypothesized 8--15\,\MJ companion.
+Using precise radial velocity (RV) monitoring with the \textit{HARPS} spectrograph over 1.6\,yr, \citet{glb19} revealed a significant RV drift that could not be solely due to HD\,206893B, and hypothesized the presence of a $\sim$15\,\MJ companion.
+Similarly, \citet{kls21} showed that the anomaly in the \textit{Gaia} EDR3 proper motion cannot be explained by the B companion alone.
+They constrained the parameter space spanned by the mass and on-sky position of an additional, hypothesized 8--15\,\MJ companion.

-In this paper, using optical interferometry over several epochs, we present the discovery of HD\,206893\,c, a $\sim$12\,\MJ exoplanet orbiting the star at 3.6\,au.
-Our study marks the first \textit{direct} detection of HD\,206893\,c providing highly precise astrometry ($\sim$50--100\,$\upmu$arcsec) of the HD\,206893\,c orbit, as well as medium resolution spectroscopy in the $K$-band.
-This discovery establishes HD\,206893 as a hybrid planetary system hosting both an exoplanet and a brown dwarf, and therefore presents itself as an exceedingly valuable laboratory for studying possible formation pathways of EGPs and BDs.
+In this paper, using optical interferometry over several epochs, we present the discovery of HD\,206893c, a $\sim$12-13\,\MJ exoplanet orbiting the star at 3.5\,au.
+Our study marks the first \textit{direct} detection of HD\,206893c, providing highly precise astrometry ($\sim$50--100\,$\upmu$arcsec) of the HD\,206893c orbit, as well as medium resolution ($R\sim500$) spectroscopy in the $K$-band.
+In addition to obtaining a precise dynamical mass for the HD\,206893c exoplanet, our study also provides precise astrometry of the orbit of HD\,206893B.
+This increased precision on the HD\,206893B orbit, combined with its very well constrained luminosity, allows us to derive a well constrained system age of 155$\pm$15\,Myr.
+This discovery of HD\,206893c establishes HD\,206893 as a hybrid planetary system hosting both an exoplanet and a brown dwarf, and therefore presents itself as a valuable laboratory for studying possible formation pathways of EGPs and BDs.